Display Settings

 By default the resolution of the game is 800 pixels by 600 pixels.

-This means that the game will appear at this resolution when running on the desktop.
+This means that the game appears at this resolution when running on the desktop.

 Notice that the resolution defines the inner size of the game.
 On Windows, games with a title bar may be a little bit larger than the inner size.
 The resolution also controls how much of the game world is visible.
 For example, if the game includes a grid of rectangles each sized 100x100, we can see that we can see 8 rectangles horizontally and 6 rectangles vertically.